OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 ### Data Analysis

-As part of my Order Analysis series, I created a major customised table that brings together orders, which category they are part of and their purchase time by customers.
+As part of my Transaction Analysis series, I first imported the dataset at hand

 ### Findings